 Trade Republic work with bank partners such as Citibank, J.P.
 Morgan SE Deutsche Bank and Solaris SE,to securely hold your cash deposits.

-When we set up an account at Trade Republic to test things out – our cash was held with Citibank.
+We set up an account at Trade Republic to test things out – and our cash was held with Citibank.

 Deposits at Citibank Europe are covered by the Irish Bank Guarantee.
 All the other banks fall under the German Deposit Guarantee Scheme